CD8B Human

 CD8B Human Recombinant

-CD8B Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 172 amino acids (22-170) and having a molecular mass of 19.2 kDa.
-CD8B is fused to a 23 amino acid His-tag at N-terminus.
+Recombinant CD8B Human is a single, non-glycosylated polypeptide chain produced in E. coli.
+It contains 172 amino acids (22-170), has a molecular mass of 19.2 kDa, and is fused to a 23 amino acid His-tag at its N-terminus.

 Shipped with Ice Packs